Click here for a great selection of Amazon.com books about the 50 states.

 Possible Future U.S. States

-- Puerto Rico - The people of the Commonwealth of Puerto Rico have had the opportunity to become a US state a number of times over the last few decades.
+- Puerto Rico - The people of the Commonwealth of Puerto Rico have had the opportunity to become a US state several times over the last few decades.
 It is always possible in the future they may vote to do so.

 - District of Columbia - People living in the District of Columbia do not have full representation in the United States Congress.
 There has been discussion about this district becoming a state with the name "New Columbia" often being mentioned.